Theory of copy preparation and editing; publication layout.

 Course learning objectives:

-- Review and improve upon personal English skill areas including grammar, punctuation, word usage and sentence structure.
+- Review and improve personal writing skills including grammar, punctuation, word usage and sentence structure.

 - Explore visual opportunities to accompany story text.

 - Apply ethics skills and libel standards to news judgment decisions.